Azure/azure-kusto-labs/README.md

 ### 4. Databricks integration with Azure Data Explorer
 #### [4.1 Databricks integration with Azure Data Explorer using Azure Functions](databricks-adx-integration/README.md)
-This lab covers massive telemetry analytics architecture for ingestion, processing and analytics over 100s of TBs of data leveraging Azure Data Explorer, Databricks and Azure functions for real time analytics, and provides mechanisms for monitoring and errors retries.
-This is a proven architecture as its been recently implemented with one of our large enterprise customer.
+This lab covers massive telemetry analytics architecture for ingestion, processing and analytics over 100s of TBs of data leveraging Databricks as an ETL tool and Azure Data Explorer(ADX) as an analytics store for building real time analytics scenarios.
+Also, it provides mechanisms for monitoring and errors retries.
+This is a proven architecture implemented by one of our very large enterprise customer.

 ## Contributing